prasunnaik/sentiment-api/README.md

     /*
      * Password is required only when creating
      * a new staff user.
+     *
+     * During edit, password is not sent.
      */
     if (this.isEdit) {

       this.form.controls.password.clearValidators();

       this.form.controls.password.updateValueAndValidity();
     }

     if (this.userId) {

       this.loadUser(this.userId);
     }
   }